 Women who are pregnant may be included, however, the effect of some of the treatments on unborn babies is uncertain.
-Dexamethasone and oseltamivir have previously been used in pregnancy for other medical conditions without safety concerns being raised.
+Steroids and oseltamivir have previously been used in pregnancy for other medical conditions without safety concerns being raised (but because dexamethasone could have effects on the baby, pregnant and breastfeeding women will receive an alternative steroid).
 Baloxavir and sotrovimab have not been used in pregnant women before but are considered to have an acceptably low level of risk to use in pregnant women in this trial by a national expert panel; your medical team will discuss with you whether you would be willing to receive them.